ComPWA/compwa.github.io/docs/demo.template.md

 # Demos

-:::{margin}
+:::{admonition} Demo launch time

 It takes about **one minute** to launch the kernel once you open one of the below demos if an image is available.
-If the kernel hasn't been launched since new updates were pushed to the [stable](https://github.com/ComPWA/compwa-org/tree/stable) branch, it will take a few additional minutes for Binder to build an image.
+However, if the kernel hasn't been launched since new updates were pushed to the [stable](https://github.com/ComPWA/compwa-org/tree/stable) branch, it can take around **10 minutes** for Binder to build an image.

 :::